3.1 District Structure

 3.4.5 Interest Funds

 All interest accrued from Program funds (administrative, education, and projects) must be used only for project work.
 Interest accrued from low-volume roads funds must go to low- volume road projects and interest accrued from dirt and gravel funds must go to dirt and gravel projects.
+Interest must be reported in the DGLVR Mapper during each quarterly report.

 A typical Program project is one that is submitted by an applicant, reviewed and ranked by a Quality Assurance Board (QAB), and approved for funding by the district board.
 Typical projects can be used for educational purposes.
 Education events on typical projects usually entail inviting other potential applicants out to the site for an educational session before, during, or after project implementation.
 They are especially effective to highlight practices that are new to a particular county or region.
 These "typical projects" are funded with project funds, while education/administrative funds can be used to cover the costs of the training or educational event.